ceeah/prox-linux-reader/README.md

 ## Introduction
-This project aims to create alternative to U-Prox Desktop Reader
+This project aims to create alternative to U-Prox Desktop Reader to use cheap readers with U-Prox WEB.

 Key features:
 - Runs on both Linux and Windows
 - Utilizes cheap RFID readers, such as RDM6300 (can be extended in the future)

-Integrates well with U-Prox WEB on Linux.

 ## Reader protocol